Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) Program

 Students in science and technology at the master’s and doctoral levels can apply for a merit-based scholarship through the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) Program.

 Awards are available to graduate students in approved research programs in science and technology disciplines at participating schools in Ontario.

 Each award is jointly funded by the Province of Ontario (two thirds) and the school offering the award (one third).

 QEII-GSST awards are based on the number of your consecutive terms of studies within an academic year:

-- You’ll be attending a participating Ontario school, as follows:
+- You’ll be attending one of the following participating Ontario schools:

 - Brock University